qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

        * Width in pixels: number of columns and pixel width size
        * Height in pixels: number of rows and pixel width size
        * Total pixel count: count of all the pixels
-       * NODATA pixel count: count of pixels with NODATA value
+       * NoData pixel count: count of pixels with NoData value
    * - **Unique values table**
      - ``OUTPUT_TABLE``
      - [table]